NBR N class: Class N (D35)

 The class N (D35) engines were specially designed and built to operate the then brand new West Highland Line.
 This line linked Glasgow with Fort William, and later (following extension) went on to Mallaig.
 The line is still in operation.
 The route includes several notable features, including Rannoch railway station on Rannoch Moor, the Horse Shoe Curve, and Glenfinnan Viaduct.
-Being specially designed for this spectacular new line, the class N (D35) engines became known colloquially as the "West Highland Bogies".
-However, their performance and adhesion was poor, and they are generally considered the least successful of all designs by Matthew Holmes.
+Being specially designed for this line, the class N (D35) engines became known colloquially as the "West Highland Bogies".
+However their performance and adhesion was poor, and they are generally considered the least successful of all designs by Matthew Holmes.
 Within a shorter than expected period they were replaced on the West Highland Line by more efficient engines, and the class N machines were relegated to perfunctory duties as shunters and station pilot engines.
 The engines were withdrawn prematurely between 1920 and 1924, having served well under 30 years, much of that time on shunting duties, with the single exception of the locomotive rebuilt as a class L (see below).

 Class L (D36)

 The class L (D36) engine started life as N class engine number 695 (later number 9695 of the LNER).
 It was an attempt by William P. Reid to solve the problems of poor and inefficient running in the class N (D35) engines.
-The rebuilt locomotive was a success, and enjoyed lengthy service.
-However, it remained less efficient than newer locomotive designs of a similar type, and the extent of the rebuild meant that rebuilding costs were very high.
-It was considered not to be cost-effective to rebuild any other D35 types, leading almost at once to those engines being withdrawn and scrapped.
+The rebuilt locomotive was a success and had a long service life.
+However, it remained less efficient than newer locomotive designs of a similar type, and the extent of the rebuild made it costly.
+It was not considered worthwhile to rebuild any other D35 types, leading almost immediately to those engines being withdrawn and scrapped.
 The single class L (D36) engine continued in successful revenue earning service until 1943.
-Its final duties were in connection with training for air raid precautions, before it was withdrawn and scrapped in 1944, having been in service for exactly 50 years.
+Its final role was with training for air raid precautions before being scrapped in 1944, having been in service for exactly 50 years.